LukeCarrier/moodle-ubiquitous/_docs/roles/app/addons/debug.md

 ### Profiling

 Xdebug profiler output is written to `{home}/data/profiling` for each platform when enabled.
+For easier access this directory is also made accessible over HTTP at `/data/profiling`.
 These Callgrind format files can be opened with a tool such as [KCachegrind](https://kcachegrind.github.io/).